microsoft/azure_arc/README.md

 ### Azure Arc for Kubernetes

 - Support for an Azure Red Hat OpenShift deployment using ARM template
-- Support for Rancher K3s single-host cluster in VMware vSphere VM deployment using Terraform

 ### Azure Arc for Data Services